I’m Anthony and every year I release and updated detailed review of the best dry herb vaporizers in the UK.

 Runner Up ‘All the monies’ Vaporizer: The Ghost MV1 – This was very close.
 Ghost

-The Best Affordable Vaporizer – The Herbstick Relax
+The Best Affordable Vaporizer (Under £100) – The niiceOne

-Wow – the Herbstick Relax is a refreshing surprise.
+Wow – the niiceOne is a refreshing surprise.
 Not only does it look great ( a bit like the Pax, only with a screen) but it packs a performance too!

-Its body packs a powerful 2200mah battery which is more than enough for a day’s vaping.
+Its body packs a powerful 2,300mah battery which is more than enough for a day’s vaping.

-On top of this, it has a screen that allows you to control the temperature in 5c increments and a haptic feedback motor that lets you know when your herbs are ready to be vaped.
+On top of this, it has a touchscreen that allows you to control the temperature in 1c increments and a haptic feedback motor that lets you know when your herbs are ready to be vaped.

-All of this is packed into a tough but sleek aluminium shell that boasts a fold-away mouthpiece.
+All of this is packed into a tough but sleek aluminium shell and boasts two mouthpieces; a flat and a raised one.

-All for 60 quid!
-The Relax is my favourite to carry to festivals as I know it is robust enough to take a good knock and it isn’t the end of the world if i lose it. £60 is a lot of money to me but I’d still rather lose this than a £300 Mighty!
+All for 69 quid!
+The niiceone is my favourite to carry to festivals as I know it is robust enough to take a good knock and it isn’t the end of the world if I lose it. £69 is a lot of money to me but I’d still rather lose this than my £300 Mighty!

 Runner Up: Black Mamba – The Black Mamba has a food-grade, glass mouthpiece, ceramic oven and produces vapour from cannabis in around 15 seconds.
 Did I say it costs less than £40?!

-The Best Non-Electric Dry Herb Vaporizer – VapCap
+The Best Non-Electric Dry Herb Vaporizer – Dynavap M 2021

-Non-battery powered vaporizers were new to me in 2018 but I can see it catching on.
+Non-battery powered vaporizers were new to me but I can see it catching on.
 I mean, I love vaping but sometimes I do miss the ritual of rolling up with some friends and using a lighter.
-The Dynavap brings some of the rituals of smoking back without filling your lungs with carcinogens!
+The Dynavap M 2021 brings some of the rituals back without filling your lungs with carcinogens!

 I’ve only used one other non-battery vaporizer before and it was a chore.
 It was difficult to know when my herbs were ready to be vaped so it sits on my shelf collecting dust.

-The Vap Cap, however, has a nifty innovation.
-It has a inbuilt thermometer that produces an audible click when your herbs are ready and then will click again when it needs to be reheated – it’s really clever and really simple.
+The Dynavap M however, has a nifty innovation.
+It has an inbuilt thermometer that produces an audible click when your herbs are ready and then will click again when it needs to be reheated – it’s really clever and really simple.

 If you’re a bit of a pyromaniac and enjoy using a lighter and watching the flame, you’ll enjoy a Dynavap.
-However, I’d argue a non-battery vape is nice as an extra rather than as your main tool but that’s just my opinion of course!
+Personally, I’d argue a non-battery vape is nice as a companion to your main vaporizer.
+However, that’s just my opinion of course!
 Whatever floats your boat.

 Runner-up Non-Battery Vaporizer: None – I have yet to come across another non-battery vape I’d happily recommend.